Guilherme Finkler: Season 2014–2015

-On 9 May 2014 Melbourne Victory signed Guilherme Finkler for a further two years.
+On 9 May 2014, Guilherme Finkler signed a two-year contract extension with Melbourne Victory.

 The midfielder played injury-free, amassing 10 assists and 7 goals and helping his club win the A-league in Australia.

 On 24 March 2016, Finkler advised the Victory that he would leave them at the end of the season to join Wellington Phoenix FC.